emilk/alignify/README.md

 # Alignify

+# LICENSE:
+This software is dual-licensed to the public domain and under the following license: you are granted a perpetual, irrevocable license to copy, modify, publish, and distribute this file as you see fit.

 ## What
 Alignify is a python script designed to take a piece of code and align 'blocks' in that code.
 An example input is